32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: Kydex

-My Review: This knife is a variation of the original Ka-Bar; the knife designed to give Marines a weapon to match the lethality, dependability, and reliance of the German combat knives and close combat weapons during World War 2.
+My Review: This knife is a variation of the original KA-BAR, the knife designed to give Marines a weapon to match the lethality, dependability, and reliance of the German combat knives and close combat weapons during World War 2.

-All-in-all, it’s tough for me to really appreciate a 1095 knife that’s a hundred bucks.
-After having handled so many super steels and even just regular high end steels, 1095 is a bit underwhelming, but I suppose the point is very clear.
 This knife is made to be taken out into combat, beaten to hell and back, and then replaced.
-At a hundred bucks, I feel there are “better” knives, however, if you’re like me and you get nostalgic over the Ka-Bar name and design features, this is a very capable knife.
-It’s an excellent clip point knife that feels as hefty as it looks.
+At a hundred bucks, I feel there are “better” knives, however, if you’re like me and you get nostalgic over the KA-BAR name and design features, this is a very capable knife.
+It’s an excellent clip-point knife that feels as hefty as it looks.

 8. Ka-Bar BKR7 Combat Utility Knife